 What Compensation Can I Receive from a Pradaxa Lawsuit?

-The specific amount of money you might receive as part of a Pradaxa settlement or verdict depends on your individual situation.
-Damages claimed in Pradaxa lawsuits include:
+The specific Pradaxa lawsuit awards you might receive as part of a payout or verdict depends on your individual situation.
+Damages claimed in Pradaxa internal bleeding lawsuits include:

 - Physical pain and suffering